canonical/lxd/doc/network-zones.md

 Authentication for zone transfer is configured on a per-zone basis with peers defined in zone configuration and a combination of IP address matching and TSIG key based authentication.

-Zones belong to projects and are tied to the `networks` features of projects.

 Zone names must be globally unique, even across projects, so it's possible to get a creation error due to a zone already existing in another project.

-It is possible to restrict projects to specific domains and sub-domains through the `restricted.networks.zones` project configuration key.

 ## Properties
 The following are network zone properties: